terryyin/rubygem_digger/notebook/Paper.md

 | ensemble with kNN | 0.673 | 0.672 | 0.673 | 0.672 | 0.670 |
 | ensemble with LR | 0.674 | 0.672 | 0.679 | 0.670 | 0.659 |

+[IVZ: neeed to discuss the results in the table above]

-A trap here is that the data is quite redundant.
-Metrics do not change very much every month and the data for each month is not too different.
-When using random train/test splitting, the training set and the testing set still have quite redundant information.
-That would lead to false accuracy.
-So I had to do manual splitting to make sure the sequence from one gem doesn't split to both the training and testing side (See the `my_train_test_split` method in Appendix C).
+One issue here is that the data is quite redundant.
+Metrics do not change very much every month, and the data for each month is not too different.
+When using random train/test splitting, the training and the testing sets still have quite redundant information.
+That could lead to incorrect accuracy.
+So I had to do manual splitting to make sure that the sequence from one gem does not end up in both the training and testing sides (See the `my_train_test_split` method in Appendix C).

-After the classifier is trained, the prediction behavior is also changed.
+After classifier training, the prediction behavior also changes.
 For a gem with multiple versions, the record for each version is predicted respectively.
 Then the final prediction depends on the consolidated result of all the predictions (See the `predict_sequence` method in Appendix C).